The current-gen GPUs competing for your $300 budget in early 2025 are the following:

 To put the current mainstream cards into perspective, here is an indication of how they perform (no ray tracing enabled):

 The RTX 4060 and RX 7600 are very evenly matched in Futuremark’s Time Spy benchmark, and this reflects their average performance in actual games (with ray tracing disabled).
-AMD’s new RX 7600 XT comes out only slightly ahead of the non-XT model.
-Intel’s Arc A770 is however not as fast in real games as this benchmark score implies.
-It is instead slightly slower (by about 5%).
+Intel’s Arc B580 is however not as fast in real games as this benchmark score implies but still in the lead by about 5-10%.

 Relative Ray-Tracing Performance

-Once you enable ray tracing in titles that support it, Nvidia cards are substantially faster than their closest competitors.
+Once you enable ray tracing in titles that support it, the chart is usually shuffled in favor of Nvidia cards.

 What About DLSS & FSR Resolution Scaling?